kovshenin/expound/readme.txt

 Q: How do you set featured posts?
 A: Use sticky posts: http://codex.wordpress.org/Sticky_Posts or use the Jetpack plugin along with its Featured Content module: http://jetpack.me/support/featured-content/

+= Translations =

+If you've translated this theme into your language, feel free to send the translation over to kovshenin@gmail.com.
+Currently the following translations are available:

+Russian by Konstantin Kovshenin ( http://kovshenin.com )
+French by Lumière de Lune ( http://lumieredelune.com )